Capital Under Management (AUM)

 Why does AUM matter for a VC firm?

-AUM drives management fee revenue (a percentage of committed capital), team scale, fund-of-funds eligibility (some LPs require a minimum AUM), and reputational signaling.
-It is also the basis for SEC registration thresholds: private fund advisers with $150M+ in RAUM must register with the SEC.
+AUM drives management fee revenue (a percentage of committed or invested capital), team scale, fund-of-funds eligibility (some LPs require a minimum AUM), and reputational signalling.
+It can also drive regulatory registration thresholds, which vary by jurisdiction.

 Does dry powder count toward AUM?

-Yes, for committed AUM and for SEC RAUM.
-Both include uncalled commitments because the GP has the legal right to call that capital.
-Some firm-level marketing AUM numbers exclude dry powder; LPs read these carefully because the distinction can double or halve the headline number.
+Yes, for committed AUM and for most regulatory AUM definitions, because the manager has the legal right to call that capital.
+Some marketing AUM numbers exclude dry powder; LPs read these carefully because the distinction can double or halve the headline figure.

 How does AUM change over a fund's life?